YieshaR/hackCard/JOURNAL.md

 # May 1st: Started workshop and schematic

-We started the workshop following Cherry's (club leader) tutorial on the workshop.
+We started the workshop following a tutorial on the workshop with our club leader.
 We started the schematic for the project.

 <img width="586" height="562" alt="image" src="https://github.com/user-attachments/assets/3f39fd71-ab3c-4cad-89e0-23e4e13a4a82" />